feathersjs/docs/guides/chat/service.md

 ## What's next?

-With just one command we created a fully functional REST and real-time API endpoint.
+With just one command, we created a fully functional REST and real-time API endpoint.
 Before we dive into authentication and processing data, [let's create a simple web application](./frontend.md) that uses our new chat message endpoint.